-Protein and Heart Disease,
+Transcript: Protein and Heart Disease

-We know that the quality and quantity of fat is tightly correlated with the risk of our number one killer, heart disease, but what about protein?
+We know that the quality and quantity of fat is tightly correlated with the risk of our #1 killer—heart disease.
+But, what about protein?
 Out of Harvard recently: “Dietary protein and risk of ischemic heart disease in middle-aged men.”

-They also “observed a significant inverse association between higher vegetable protein intake and risk of fatal heart disease.”
-Meaning the more plants and less animals one eats would appear to be better for the heart even independent of the fat issue.
+They also observed “a significant inverse association between higher vegetable protein intake and risk of fatal heart disease.”
+So, more plants; less heart disease.
+Meaning, the more plants, and fewer animals, one eats would appear to be better for the heart—even independent of the fat issue.

 Their data “generally reinforce current recommendations for a high intake of vegetable products as a part of comprehensive nutritional/lifestyle approaches to preventing and controlling major established cardiovascular risk factors and epidemic cardiovascular disease.”